-5.2 Glaucoma and Cataracts
+5.2 Ocular Effects

-Nasal steroids may result in development of glaucoma and/or cataracts.
 Glaucoma, cataracts, and clinically significant elevation of intraocular pressure were not observed in patients from the treatment group of one randomized controlled clinical study (N = 53) who underwent bilateral placement of SINUVA Sinus Implants.
 Close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, glaucoma, and/or cataracts.